-Any slip yoke intended for the your transmission will work.
-Unlike Ronin's FC kit, a two piece front slip yoke is not required.
+Any slip yoke intended for your transmission will work.
 Just be sure to select a yoke sized for the correct U-joints.

 Driveshaft Tube:

 - Cheapest option, F-body driveshaft cut down (stock u-joints are "Saginaw 3R" so you may need a conversion U-joint, Spicer 5-3022x looks like one option).
 Your DS shop can help you with this. - For a basic scratch built setup, a 3" OD 6061-T6 aluminum tube should be fine up to about 550 whp.
 Several online vendors all recommend 0.125" wall. - 3.5" OD in a 0.125" wall aluminum will be good for something on the order of 1100 hp - Obviously you can do Carbon Fiber or steel if you see advantages to alternate materials.